 The campus ministries in Minnesota are:

-Hamline University chaplaincy: Wesley Center for Spirituality, Service, and Social Justice
+Hamline University: Wesley Center for Spirituality, Service, and Social Justice

 Minnesota State University, Mankato: The Wesley Foundation

 The Wesley Foundation at MNSU is a community dedicated to raising up generations of dynamic Christians who lead, inviting real people into real ministry in the real world.
-Join them on Sunday evenings from 6-8 p.m. with a free home-cooked meal for some faith and community formation.
-The Wesley Foundation also ministers to students with monthly worship services lead by a worship band.
+The Wesley Foundation will not be active for the 2022-2023 school year.
+All students are welcome at nearby Hilltop UMC.

 University of Minnesota Duluth: United Campus Ministry